alanng10/class-lang/Docue/Article/Word/a.md

 Word "endline" has meaning that is overline style.

+Word "aria" has meaning that is sans serif.

+Word "mono" has meaning that is monospace.

 Word "cape" has meaning that is slash end.

 Word "miter" has meaning that is miter style.